Customer Lifetime Value (CLTV)

 Steps to Calculate CLTV

-Step 1: Calculate Average Purchase Value
+• Calculate Average Purchase Value:

-Average Purchase Value = Total Revenue/Number of Purchases
+Average Purchase Value = Total Revenue / Number of Purchases

-Step 2: Calculate Average Purchase Frequency
+• Calculate Average Purchase Frequency:

-Average Purchase Frequency = Number of Purchases/Number of Unique Customers
+Average Purchase Frequency = Number of Purchases / Number of Unique Customers

-Step 3: Calculate Customer Value
+• Step 3:

 Customer Value = Average Purchase Value × Average Purchase Frequency

-Step 4: Calculate Average Customer Lifespan
+• Calculate Average Customer Lifespan:

 This is the average duration (in months or years) a customer stays active with your business.

-Step 5: Calculate CLTV
+• Step 5:

 CLTV = Customer Value × Average Customer Lifespan